+86-156-2511-0166[email protected]WhatsApp

 Previous article

-Ambassador of Kazakhstan to Belgium Roman Vassilenko held a meeting with Pascale Delcomminette, CEO of the Wallonia Export and Investment Agency (AWEX) and Wallonia-Brussels International (WBI), Qazinform News Agency has learnt from the press service of the Kazakh MFA.
+Ambassador of Kazakhstan to Belgium Roman Vassilenko convened with Pascale Delcomminette, CEO of the Wallonia Export and Investment Agency (AWEX) and Wallonia-Brussels International (WBI), to explore avenues for deepening bilateral trade, economic, and investment relations between the Central Asian nation and Belgium's Wallonia region.

-The Ambassador noted that Kazakhstan remains a reliable partner of the European Union and Belgium, consistently implementing economic reforms aimed at diversifying the economy and attracting investment.
-It was emphasized that Kazakhstan plays an important role in ensuring global resource security, being the world’s largest producer and exporter of uranium and a key supplier of critical raw materials.
+Vassilenko underscored Kazakhstan's standing as a dependable partner for both the European Union and Belgium, noting the country's ongoing commitment to economic reforms focused on diversification and investment attraction.
+He emphasized that Kazakhstan plays a pivotal role in global resource security, holding the position of the world's largest producer and exporter of uranium while serving as a key supplier of critical raw materials essential for European industrial supply chains.

-Special attention was given to the development of industrial cooperation and the creation of value-added chains.
-Kazakhstan is interested in attracting Walloon companies possessing advanced technologies and expertise in metallurgy, chemical industry, pharmaceuticals and engineering solutions.
+Particular emphasis was placed on fostering industrial cooperation and establishing value-added production chains.
+Kazakhstan is actively seeking to engage Walloon companies equipped with advanced technologies and specialized expertise in metallurgy, chemical manufacturing, pharmaceuticals, and engineering solutions.

-The interlocutors also discussed issues of digital transformation, development of artificial intelligence and the green transition, including projects in the field of renewable energy.
-As noted by Pascale Delcomminette, trade between Kazakhstan and Wallonia is experiencing dynamic growth; however, it still holds significant potential for further expansion and qualitative development.
+The talks also addressed digital transformation, artificial intelligence development, and the green transition, including renewable energy projects.
+Delcomminette acknowledged that trade between Kazakhstan and Wallonia has demonstrated dynamic growth but retains substantial room for further expansion and qualitative improvement.

 Next article